Koenkk/zigbee2mqtt.io/docs/information/configuration.md

   # When enabled, devices will be checked if they are still online.
   # Only AC powered routers are checked for availability. (default: 0)
   availability_timeout: 0
-  # Optional: Blacklist devices from being checked for availability (default: empty)
+  # Optional: Prevent devices from being checked for availability (default: empty)
-  availability_blacklist:
+  # Previously called `availability_blacklist` (which is deprecated)
+  availability_blocklist:
     - DEVICE_FRIENDLY_NAME or DEVICE_IEEE_ADDRESS
-  # Optional: Whitelist of devices being checked for availability (default: empty)
+  # Optional: Only enable availability check for certain devices (default: empty)
-  availability_whitelist:
+  # Previously called `availability_whitelist` (which is deprecated)
+  availability_passlist:
     - DEVICE_FRIENDLY_NAME or DEVICE_IEEE_ADDRESS
   # Optional: Enables report feature (see information -> report for more details) (default: false)
   report: true